garethjmsaunders/digital-code-style-guide/t4-names.md

 TERMINALFOUR is a software company based in Dublin, their primary product, an enterprise content management system is also called TERMINALFOUR.
 In this document the software will be refered to as T4 and the company as TERMINALFOUR.

-Any new T4 assests MUST use these guidelines for naming.
+Any new T4 assets MUST use these guidelines for naming.